 For calculation, two short course subjects count as one full-course equivalent.
 Hence, seven full course and two short course results count as eight complete subjects.

 The minimum entry requirement has been pitched at 52 points because experience suggests that anything less does not constitute an adequate platform to embark on Advanced Level study.
 In practice, most students will exceed the entrance requirement by a considerable margin.
 Students may choose three or four A-Level courses and follow these for two years before sitting A-Level examinations.
 Westcliff High School for Boys does not enter Lower Sixth students for AS examinations at the end of their Lower Sixth year but uses a rigorous Internal Examination to gauge progress at the end of the year.
 We advise most students to begin four A Level courses to allow greater flexibility as their interests and futures become clearer.

-Students should also note that meeting the minimum entrance requirement and satisfying specific subject requirements will not guarantee entry to the Sixth.
-We have 180 places in the Lower Sixth for September 2023, allocated to those presently in Year 11 at WHSB and those seeking outside entry without favour to either category.
+Students should also note that meeting the minimum entrance requirement and satisfying specific subject requirements will not guarantee entry to the Sixth Form.
+We have 190 places in the Lower Sixth for September 2024, allocated to those presently in Year 11 at WHSB and those seeking outside entry without favour to either category.
 Should we have more candidates who have satisfied the minimum entrance threshold than we have places available, places will be awarded to candidates with the strongest GCSE profile considering a student's performance in the subjects they wish to study.
 Sixth Form places will be confirmed only in light of the GCSE results published in August.

 Parents and prospective students are advised that only in exceptional circumstances will there be any question of waiving the general or the specific subject requirements for entry into the Sixth Form.

 Further information about our courses is given here: Sixth Form Curriculum.

 Applications to Join the Sixth Form